marziply/factory-zero/README.md

 **Currently in early development.
 Not recommended for production (yet!).**

+*The core features of this package are done, what remains are tests and a few other small features.
+When I have the time to do so, I will work on those.
+Pull requests are very welcome!*

 **Node 14.7.0 or higher is required.**

+*A backwards compatible version for older Node.js apps is possible, I just need to find the time to implement them.
+Pull requests are always welcome!*

 [Changelog](/CHANGELOG.md) | [Documentation](/DOCS.md) | [License](/LICENSE.md)